What you need to know about dermatitis herpetiformis

-The lgA deposits under the skin result in eruptions of red raised patches of skin, similar to the beginning of a pimple, that can develop into small watery blisters.
+The lgA deposits result in eruptions of a painfully itchy rash and may progress to red, raised patches of skin that develop into small, watery blisters.
 The itching and burning of the eruptions are severe and the urge to scratch them is intense.
 Scratching will further irritate the eruptions.
-Eruptions commonly occur on pressure points, such as around the elbows, the front of the knees, the buttocks, back, face, and scalp but can appear anywhere on the body.
-Eruptions are usually bilateral – occurring on both sides of the body.
-60% of those diagnosed are men and the most common age at diagnosis is 15 to 40 years old.
-Although it is uncommon to diagnose young children with DH, we are seeing more cases of early childhood DH.
+Eruptions commonly occur on pressure points – around the elbows, the front of the knees, the buttocks, back, shoulders, face, and scalp, but can occur anywhere.
+Eruptions are usually bilateral, occurring on both sides of the body.
+Obvious gastrointestinal symptoms in DH are uncommon.

 Excellent, if you stay on the gluten-free diet.
 The severity and frequency of eruptions will decrease as you continue with the diet.
-Iodine can trigger eruptions in some people.
+Iodine and sun may trigger eruptions in some people.
 However, iodine is an essential nutrient and should not be removed from the diet without a physician’s supervision.